 Q: Why does the MIDI indicator LED not light up even though the device that is connected to the MIDI Solutions product is turned on?

 A: First of all, check the connections to make sure that it is a MIDI Out or MIDI Thru that is connected to the MIDI input of the MIDI Solutions product (not a MIDI In to MIDI In, or MIDI Out or MIDI Out).
 If the LED still does not light, then check that the MIDI cable you are using has all three of the centermost pins connected at each end; on rare occasions we've seen MIDI cables that do not connect the center pin, and although these cables will work with devices that are not MIDI-powered they do not allow the MIDI Solutions products to draw power.
 It's best not to use these cables anyway as this ground connection is intended as a telescoping shield to protect the MIDI data from outside interference.
-If you are sure your MIDI cables are ok then try connecting the MIDI Solutions product to a different MIDI device.
-There are a small number of products on the market that don't conform to the MIDI specification (see list below) and therefore do not provide power to the MIDI Solutions products.
-If you are using one of these products you can work around it by going first into another MIDI device and then Thru from that device into the MIDI Solutions product.
-If you don't have another MIDI device available to make these connections, the MIDI Solutions Power Adapter can provide a solution.
+If you are sure your MIDI cables are fine then try connecting the MIDI Solutions product to a different MIDI device.
+The MIDI electrical specification has recently been updated allowing a lower voltage of 3.3V, however the MIDI Solutions products were designed to be compatible with the original 5V specification, so devices that follow the new specification will not power the MIDI Solutions products.
+We are currently working on redesigning the MIDI Solutions products to operate at this lower voltage, however in the mean time the problem can be resolved by first going into another MIDI device and then MIDI Thru from that device into the MIDI Solutions product.
+If you don't have another MIDI device available to make these connections, the MIDI Solutions Power Adapter can also resolve this problem.
 The Power Adapter has a MIDI In, MIDI Thru, and a power connection for a wall adapter (included).
-The Power Adapter can be used to provide power to the MIDI Solutions products by inserting it inline between the device the doesn't provide power and the MIDI Solutions product.
+The Power Adapter can be used to provide power to the MIDI Solutions products by inserting it inline between the sending device and the MIDI Solutions product.

 Following is a list of products that have been reported NOT to provide power to the MIDI Solutions products (some of these products are no longer in production):